bytecodealliance/wasm-micro-runtime/README.md

 Embed WAMR into software production
 =====================================
-WAMR provided methodology to embed WAMR into your own software product, and defines APIs to enable software code (native) to invoke embedded WASM code.
+WAMR can be built into a standalone executable which takes WASM application file name as input, and then execute it.
+To use it in the embedded environment, you should embed WAMR into your own software product.
+WASM provides a set of APIs for embedders code to load WASM module, instansiate module and invoke WASM function from native call.

 <img src="./doc/pics/embed.PNG" width="60%" height="60%">

-The native code and WASM code execution flows are connected, but the stacks are seperated.
-WAMR enables the native code to invoke WASM code as invoking own native code transparently.
-Meanwhile WAMR guarantees the WASM code running inside sandbox.

 A typical WAMR APIs usage is as below:
 ``` C